haani1224/Mini_Project_OOP/README.md

 The UML class diagram illustrates a simple Library Management System in Java, which supports two types of users (Admin and Member) who interact with a Library to manage and borrow books.

+- Arraylist: An arraylist of Book is declared inside library class.
+- Association: Each book is associated with zero or one member (Association arrow).
+- Composition: The library contains and manages multiple books (Composition arrow).
 - Inheritance: Admin and Member are specializations of User (inheritance arrows).

 <hr>